dtluther/CTCI/trees_and_graphs/notes.md

     ![screen shot 2017-12-07 at 12 13 22 pm](https://user-images.githubusercontent.com/15662012/33736619-21f01288-db48-11e7-9bc0-173e4df84008.png)

     * NOTE: perfect trees are rare in interviews and in real life, as a perfect tree must have exactly 2<sup>k</sup> - 1 nodes (where k is the depth, or number of levels).
 In an interview, never assume the tree is perfect.

+## Binary Tree Traversal
+In order of most common to least common:

+### In order traversal
+* to "visit" (often, we will be asked to print) the left branch, then the current node, then the right branch
+    * this means you recursively go go left, current, and right as you go down a branch